 Solar energy is also a large industry in Israel.
 Currently, BrightSource Energy is partnering with General Electric (GE) and NOY Infrastructure & Energy Investment Fund to build the 121 MW Ashalim Solar Thermal Power Station in Israel’s Negev desert which will be the largest in the world.
 In addition to creating 1,000 jobs, it will produce enough energy to supply 120,000 homes with clean energy.
 The first solar powered station in California was produced by Israel.

 Israel is a popular tourist destination with over 4.5 million visitors in 2019.
 Over 200,000 are employed in the tourism industry, about 6% of the population.
 With the best airline security in the world, tourists flock to this beautiful land to visit sacred Holy Sites as well as to enjoy rich culture and natural wonders.
-Former US President Barack Obama called Israel the country of museums because it has the largest number per capita in the world.
+Former US President Barack Obama called Israel the country of museums because it has the largest number of them per capita in the world.
 One quarter of Israel’s surface is designated as national parks and nature reserves, some 400 locations.
 There are nine UNESCO Heritage Sites.

 With so much to see and experience in The Land, it will continue to be a top destination of tourists around the world.
 Welcome to Israel!